 The War Museum Online

-The COVID-19 pandemic disrupted the War Museum’s regular operations in 2020 and 2021.
+The COVID-19 pandemic has disrupted the War Museum’s regular operations since it began in 2020.
 In response, the museum launched the War Museum at Home program, giving people the opportunity to experience some of its collections from their computers and couches.

 With many online exhibitions and museum videos to experience, the online program might not be the same as actually visiting the building.
 The online collections, however, are a good way to learn about Canada’s military history.
 Plus, it’s all free!